Social science numeric sources available through the USC Libraries and on the Internet.

 Public option statistics and data files (U.S. & some international).
 Choose iPoll to search survey questions.

 Social science data archive (data files).
 Holdings include a range of subject areas including population, economics, education, health, social and political behavior, crime, aging, and substance abuse.
-USC users will need to create an account to download data.
+USC users will need to create an account from on-campus to download data.
+Contact firstname.lastname@example.org for assistance.